arosas17/LineCalculations/README.md

 # LineCalculations
 JavaScript was used to make tables out of an excel spreadsheet, allowing for easy viewing and altering of the information so that calculation may be done faster.
 Previously, performing these calculations took time as many of the workers entering the data would make errors in typing, making the calculations shift or invalid.
+This programs allows the filtering of dates by its month and/or year and allows to locate errors and outliers faster.
+The excel files given have false data and the categories of the data has been replaced with "Null Category" to keep its contents private.

 ## Loading